ashdude14/infinite-zooming-scrolling/README.md

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

 # Steps
- 1. Get Data From https://demo.questdb.io/exec with REST API
+ 1. Get Data From https://demo.questdb.io/exec with REST API --done
- 2. Set Chart Configuration
+ 2. Set Chart Configuration -- done
- 3. Supply Data
+ 3. Supply Data -- done
+ 4. Load Data On Demand ---to be implemented
- 4. Implement Infinite Zooming & Scrolling
+ 4. Implement Infinite Zooming & Scrolling --to be implemented